Jessie C. Methven: Militancy and the WSPU

 After years as a committed "constitutional suffragist", Methven became increasingly disillusioned by the lack of progress.
 In January 1906, she signed the Joint Women's Social and Political Union and Independent Labour Party manifesto as an "independent socialist".
 After a WSPU demonstration in the House of Commons in April 1906 which prompted outrage in the press, Methven wrote to the Glasgow Herald as an individual rather than as secretary of the Society, to express sympathy for the protestors' loss of patience in more peaceful approaches.
 She cautioned that "care must be taken that the incident is not allowed to be used as an excuse for further inaction" on women's suffrage.

 After Priscilla Bright McLaren's death in November 1906, many of the Society's members flocked to the recently formed Edinburgh branch of the WSPU, "even Jessie Methven, the society's long-standing secretary, joined the militants".
 In 1907, she wrote to the Women's Franchise periodical on behalf of the Society's executive committee, announcing that they were to unite with the Edinburgh branch of the WSPU on a demonstration to be held in Edinburgh on 5 October.

 On 21 November 1911 Methven was one of 223 protesters arrested at a WSPU demonstration at the House of Commons, to which she had travelled with five other women from Edinburgh (Elizabeth and Agnes Thomson, Edith Hudson, Alice Shipley and Mrs N Grieve.
-The demonstrations followed the "torpedoing" of the Conciliation Bill.
+The demonstrations followed the "torpedoing" of the Conciliation Bill, proposed legislation which would have extended the franchise to women with property.
 She was charged with breaking windows in the Foreign Office and was sentenced to 10 days and a 10/- fine.
 The Scotsman recorded that she had been "for many years hon. secretary of the older Suffrage Society, and worked under Mrs Priscilla Bright McLaren".
 Reports of her arrest in the Scottish press contained variant spellings of her surname, including Methuen (The Scotsman) and Mothuel (Dundee Courier).
 She is listed on the Roll of Honour of Suffragette Prisoners 1905-1914 as JC Methuen.